Île-de-France tramway Line 8

 Île-de-France tramway Line 8 (usually called simply T8, also known as Tram'y in project phase) is part of the modern tram network of the Île-de-France region of France.
-Line T8 connects Saint-Denis – Porte de Paris Paris Métro station in Saint-Denis and two branches terminating at Villetaneuse-Université station and Épinay-Orgemont, in the Northern suburbs of Paris.
+Line 8 connects two branches beginning at Villetaneuse-Université station and Épinay-Orgemont and Saint-Denis–Porte de Paris Paris Métro station in Saint-Denis, in the northern suburbs of Paris.
 The line has a length of 8.46 km and 17 stations.
 It opened to the public on 16 December 2014.

-Line T8 is operated by the Régie autonome des transports parisiens (RATP) under the authority of Île-de-France Mobilités.
+The line is operated by the RATP Group under contract with Île-de-France Mobilités.